-- Cook the entire package of shells.
-While technically you don’t need the entire package of pasta some of the shells might break while they cook.
+- Cook a few extra shells.
+This way you will have a few extra since some of the shells might break while they cook.

 - Don’t overcook the pasta.
 To prevent mushy shells, we want the shells pliable but not fully cooked.
 I usually boil my shells for 10 minutes.
 The pasta will finish cooking in the oven.

 - Rinse the shells with cold water after boiling.
 This prevents them from sticking to each other.
-Be sure to drain them well so you’re not adding excess moisture in the dish.
+Be sure to drain them well so you’re not adding excess moisture to the dish.

 - When assembling, start with a layer of sauce to prevent the first layer of pasta from sticking to the pan.